 - Any toasted nuts or seeds – walnuts, sliced almonds, pistachios, hazelnuts, pepitas, sesame seeds.

-- Herbs – chives, mint, parsley, thyme, green onions
+- Herbs and onions – finely chopped chives, mint, parsley, thyme, green onions, red onion

 - Add pomegranate seeds and/or crumbled goat cheese for gorgeous color contrast.